algorandfoundation/specs/dev/ledger.md

   calculation more efficient, we choose the top accounts based on a normalized balance.
-The normalized balance is a hypothetical balance that a given account would need to have at round 0 to achieve its current balance (without pending rewards) as of the last round at which the account was touched (i.e., its pending rewards were added to the account's balance).
+The normalized balance is a hypothetical balance that a given account would need to have at round 0 to achieve its balance (without pending rewards) as of the last round at which the account was touched (i.e., its pending rewards were added to the account's balance).
 Specifically, for an account $a$ with raw balance $a_I$ and rewards base $a'_I$, the normalized balance is $a_I *